dabreegster/route_snapper/user_guide.md

 - `debugRenderGraph` returns GeoJSON points and line-strings to debug the graph used for routing.
 - `changeGraph` can be used after initialization to change the loaded graph.
 It takes `graphBytes`, same as the constructor.
+- `routeNameForWaypoints` takes the `feature.properties.waypoints` and returns a name describing the first and last waypoint (useful only for snapped waypoints).

 ### MapLibre gotchas